 |Studio: Zero-G||Source: Original|

 Awkward staring strikes again.
 One Room is a guilty pleasure of mine.
-It’s just so strange both in concept and in execution and every once in a while, it actually does present a character I like.
+It’s just so strange both in concept and in execution that it piques my curiosity and every once in a while, it actually does present a character I like.
 That said, I never pined to see more of it.
 Of all the anime to come back, why this one?
 Still, I’m two seasons in this show; might as well watch the third.

 Sleepy Princess in the Demon Castle